jeremiah781/jeremiah781/README.md

 I design and implement high-performance digital hardware, from RTL to silicon.

-I'm a hands-on engineer who solves complex problems at the intersection of hardware and AI.
-Whether I'm closing timing on a RISC-V core, optimizing for power, performance, and area, or profiling ML workloads to shape hardware decisions, I bring curiosity and a bias toward action.
+I'm a hands-on hardware engineer who builds and verifies digital systems.
+Whether I'm closing timing on a RISC-V core, optimizing for power and area, or coordinating 47-person technical programs, I solve complex problems with curiosity and a bias toward action.

 I fix bottlenecks, debug timing, and build what’s missing.